GarrisonJohnston123/meca500_python2_driver/README.md

 # Overview
 This repository contains a python package for controlling a Mecademic meca500 r3 robot.
-The repo builds on the [ROS package](https://github.com/Mecademic/python_driver) provided by the Mecademic company, but is written in python 2.7 instead of 3.6.
-The package is mainly used in the [meca500_python2_ros](https://github.com/GarrisonJohnston123/meca500_python2_ros) package.
+The repo builds on the [python package](https://github.com/Mecademic/python_driver) provided by the Mecademic company, but is written in python 2.7 instead of 3.6.
+The only functionality provided by the company that is not provided by thos package is for updating the firmware.
+This package is mainly used in the [meca500_python2_ros](https://github.com/GarrisonJohnston123/meca500_python2_ros) package.

 # Installation
 # First time installation